-Accounts of this expedition, up to the 5th January, have been received.
-At that date, Lander was on board the Curlew ship of war, on his way to Cape Coast Castle, for the purpose of procuring a particular species of goods for the markets in the interior, of which he had not previously taken a sufficient supply. ken a sufficient supply.
-If successful in this object, it was his intention to return to the mouth of the Nun; thence to re-ascend the Niger for the the van; thence to re-ascend the Niger for the third time, and endeavor to penetrate as far up the river as Roussa.
+At the late deeply interesting and omitation of the proper kind to fit planters and planter's sons was got up, and experience as far up the river as Roussa.
 Previous to his last return to the coast, Lander and Lieut.
-Allen had fortunately reached Rabbah, or Rabba (a large Falatah town,) in the iron steamer and, for the space of thirteen or formuland days had resistance of the steamer and the statement of the statement fourteen days, had maintained a friendly intercourse, and carried on an advantageous trade, with its inhabitants.
-The depth of the water at that place was between two or three fathoms, and far as could be seen beyond it, the Niger was free from rocks and other obstructions, and assumed a projectic and vary accounts appearance.
-This majestic and very encouraging appearance.
-This important town is inhabited by Falatahs and negroes, and realizes the expectations that had been formed of it, as regards its extent, its wealth, and its population.
-A few Tauricks, from the borders of the desert, and other Arabs, were observed by our countrymen in the streets of Rabbah.
+Allen had fortunately reached Rabbah or Rabba (a large Falatah town,) in the iron steamer and, for the space of thirteen or fourteen days, had maintained a friendly interesting and only and experience and experience as in a put the coast, Lander and Lieut.
+Allen had fortunately reached Rabbah or Rabba (a large Falatah town,) in the iron steamer and, for the space of thirteen or fourteen days, had maintained a friendly interesting and only in the iron steamer and coarse and experience as in a put the religion will be of the proper kind to fit planters and planter's sons was got up, and let him out. course, and carried on an advantageous trade, with its inhabitants.
+The depth of the water at that place was between two or three fathoms, and far as could be seen beyond it, the Niger was free from rocks and other obstructions, and assumed a majestic and very encouraging appearance.
+This important town is inhabited by Falatalis and negroes, and realizes the expectations that had been groes, and realizes the expectations that had been formed of it, as regards its extent, its wealth, and its population.
+A few Tauricks, from the borders of the desert, and other Atabs, were observed by our countrymen in the streets of Rabbah.

-Another important feauture is, our travellers ascended the River Tshadda as high as 150 miles from its junction with the Niger.
-At that point, and at some distance below and above it, the river was found to be intersected with islands, and comparatively shallow, in proportion as its channel was free from, or obstracted by these islands.
-No traces of inhabitants appeared on the banks of this river; and Lander and his valuable coadjutor were compelled to return to the Niger for want of pro-visions.
-All the natives in this part of the coun-try agree in the assertion that the Tishadda communicates with Lake Tshad, the inland sea of Afmunicates with Lake Tshad, the inland sea of Africa.
-They do not hazard this as a mere conjecture, but state it with confidence as a well known and undisputed fact.
+Another important feature is, our travellers ascended the River Tshadda as high as 150 miles from its important with the Niger.
+At that point from its junction with the Niger.
+At that point, and at some distance below and above it, the river was found to be intersected with islands, and comparatively shallow, in proportion as its channel was free from, or obstracted by, these islands.
+No river; and Lander and his valuable coadjutor were compelled to return to the Niger for want of provisions.
+All the natives in this part of the country agree in the assertion that the Tishadda communicates with Lake Tshad, the inland sea of Africa.
+They do not hazard this as a mere conjectore, but state it with confidence as a well known and undisputed fact.
 On a small island near Atta.
-Lander has erected a kind of mud fort, which will answer the purpose of a depet for British goods.-This place has been named English Island, and it possesses peculiar facilities for trading purposes in that part of the country.
+Lander has erected a kind of mud fort, which will answer the purpose of a depot for British goods.-This place has been named English Island, and it possesses peculiar facilities for trading purposes in that part of the country.